thanhtung1010/tt-interview-angular-product-management/README.md

-# TtInterviewAngularProductManagement
+# Products Management

+## Project Setup

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) (version 18.2.1) and requires [NodeJS](https://nodejs.org/en) (version 20.15.1 or later).

+## Backend as a Service (BaaS)

+This project leverages Firebase for its backend functionality.
+Your Firebase configuration is stored in the `environment.ts` file.
+Feel free to replace it with your own configuration.

+## Sorting Tables

+Server-side sorting is implemented using Firebase.
+To enable sorting by a specific column, you'll need to create an index in your Firebase project for the corresponding field used in the `orderBy` function.

 ## Development server

+Run `npm i` before run start command.
-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding